How much is street food in Bangkok?

 Rot Fai Market

 So there you have it, a guide to the cost of street food in Bangkok, Thailand.
-If you have a favorite Thai dish or know of a great street food market that you want to add, drop a comment below and I'll update the article.
+If you have a favourite Thai dish or know of a great street food market that you want to add, drop a comment below and I'll update the article.